Kushil Gunasekera

-Kushil Gunasekera is a Sri Lankan businessman, philanthropist, result driven visionary and a former first-class cricketer.
-Kushil is well known for his social welfare efforts and he is a founder and chief trustee of the Foundation of Goodness - a holistic rural community development model to bridge the urban-rural divide in Sri Lanka.
-His work transformed the livelihoods of several thousands Sri Lankans, especially those who were adversely affected by the impact of the 2004 Indian Ocean tsunami.
-Kushil is dedicating his life to serve humanity and create a more compassionate society with understanding and loving kindness.
-Kushil Gunasekera also became the first-ever personal manager for a Sri Lankan sportsman legendary cricketer Muttiah Muralitharan for over twenty years.
+Kushil Gunasekera is a Sri Lankan businessman, philanthropist, and a former first-class cricketer.
+Kushil is known for his social welfare efforts, and he is a founder and chief trustee of the Foundation of Goodness - a holistic rural community development model that bridges the urban-rural divide in Sri Lanka.
+His work transformed the livelihoods of thousands Sri Lankans, especially those who were adversely affected by the impact of the 2004 Indian Ocean tsunami.Kushil Gunasekera also became the first-ever personal manager for a Sri Lankan sportsman legendary cricketer Muttiah Muralitharan for over twenty years.

 Biography

 Shelton Gunasekera and Marlene Gunasekera in a family portrait.

 Born in Colombo to his father attorney (Crown Proctor) Shelton Gunasekera and mother Marlene Gunasekera as fourth child from five, Kushil grew up in the South West of Sri Lanka in the village named Seenigama.
-He pursued his year 1 & 2 in Dharmashoka in Ambalangoda, year 3,4 & 5 at Trinity college in Kandy where he started to play under 12 cricket for Trinity team.
-From sixth grade Kushil transferred to Ananda College, where he also played school cricket representing Ananda College in the first eleven team for few years and turned up for Battle of the Maroons annual school big match encounter against rivals Nalanda College.
+He pursued his years 1 & 2 in Dharmashoka in Ambalangoda, year 3,4 & 5 at Trinity college in Kandy where he started to play under 12 cricket for Trinity team.In sixth grade Kushil transferred to Ananda College, where he played school cricket representing Ananda College in the first eleven team for multiple years.
+He turned up for Battle of the Maroons annual school big match encounter against rivals Nalanda College.

-When Kushil went home for holidays from his school in Colombo to Seenigama, he noticed the disparity between the village and city.
-Seeing hundreds of disadvantaged children who don't have the opportunity to excel, he promised to himself that when he gets the resources he will come back and provide the same facilities he had, which he accomplished with the Foundation of Goodness.
+When Kushil went home for the holidays from his school in Colombo to Seenigama, he noticed the disparity between the village and city.
+Seeing hundreds of disadvantaged children who didn't have the same opportunities as others, he promised to himself that when he got the resources he would come back and provide the same facilities he had, which he accomplished with the Foundation of Goodness.

-Kushil is a Buddhist, following path of self-enlightenment and seeing the supremely incomparable Buddha as his role model to be kind, compassionate, forgiving, humble, full of gratitude, generous, and treating everyone equally with loving kindness.